Borrowing to invest, or leveraging, can be a way of boosting returns. But be careful! This method of investing is risky and not for everyone.

-- Read the documentation received on the risks of this strategy.
+- Carefully read through the documentation you receive on the risks of using this strategy.

 - Determine your tolerance for risk.
-Make sure you have fully understood and evaluated the risks of borrowing for investment purposes and that this strategy fits into your risk profile.
+Understand the risks and ensure that this strategy fits into your risk profile.

-- Make sure that your investment horizon is long enough (5 to 10 years minimum).
+- Make sure that your investment horizon is long enough (for example 5 to 10 years).

-- Make sure you fully understand the tax impact of this strategy.
+- Understand the tax impact of this strategy.

 - Borrow only what you can repay without having to sell your investment.
-For example, do not borrow more than you can repay.
+Don’t borrow more than the amount you can pay back.

 - Estimate how much money you would lose in a worst-case scenario.
 For example, would you be able to handle a 30% decline in the value of your investments?

 - Note the main points discussed (pdf - 1 MB)This link will open in a new window with your representative so that you can refer to them if necessary.